mohduzaif/mohduzaif/README.md

   /></a>
 </p>

-- 🔭 I’m currently working on [**Random Forest Intuition and Implementation**](https://github.com/mohduzaif/random-forest-intuition-and-implementation)
+- 🔭 I’m currently working on [**Gradient Boosting Intuition and Implementation**](https://github.com/mohduzaif/gradient-boosting-intuition-and-implementation-)
 - 🌱 I’m currently learning **ML & AI, Python and Data Visualization Tools**
 - 👨‍💻 All of my projects are available at [portfolio](https://mohduzaif.github.io/Uzaif_Portfolio/)
 - 💬 Ask me about **ML & AI**